-They have great price points, with only one around $100.
+They have great price points, with only one or two around $100.
 Most are around $50 and several are $25 and under.
 And for quick and easy shopping, you can buy many, if not most, of them from Amazon.

 Bonus tip: you can also always pair one or more of these gifts for wine lovers with a bottle of wine!

 I've said it before on my list of best wine and cocktail recipe books, and I'll say it again here: the Wine Folly books are the best books about wine!
 Since this is primarily a book blog, I love to pair any lifestyle tidbits I am recommending with books, and it doesn't get better than these to make great gifts for wine lovers.
 They are fully illustrated with graphs and charts, as well as super easy to learn from and to reference.
 A friend of mine who "teaches" wine uses them as course books.
 Both are on my shelves and well worn from use!

 Wine glasses are one of the most obvious gifts for wine lovers, but which ones?!
 I personally use and recommend the classic Lenox stemmed glasses.
 They are affordable for a higher-end brand, well-shaped, and are very sturdy.
 I have had several for 6+ years and I don't think even one has cracked.

 Second, I have and adore these specific vintage etched stemless glasses.
 They ooze fanciness but are very affordable and also very sturdy!
 You can give two or four with a bottle of wine for a great gift that will make them ooh and aah.